Search She Handles It Blog Posts

 So first—thank you, Spirit Guides, Universe, God, or whatever higher force you believe in—for the nudge.
 But after I grabbed my phone and set the alarm, my mind decided now was a great time to rehearse my entire to-do list for the day.

 You know that feeling—when your inner voice turns into a full-blown morning meeting before the sun even rises?
 Yep.
 That was me.
-It’s that middle-of-the-night spiral of racing thoughts and “what-if” scenarios that can hijack your peace before the day even begins.
 And as the anxious swirl grew louder, so did the pressure on my chest.
 Like that all-too-familiar elephant that loves to park itself right where your peace should be.

 But here’s where the story shifts.